i Overview of Vietnam's legal system

 In Vietnam, the judicial system comprises people's courts (which include military courts) and people's procuracies.5

-There are four levels of courts, and the highest court is the Supreme People's Court.6 The Supreme People's Court is organised into a Council of Judges and supporting apparatus.
-The Council of Judges consists of the Chief Judge (who is appointed by the National Assembly on nomination by the President),7 the deputy chief judges (who are appointed by the President on the nomination of the Chief Judge of the Supreme People's Court)8 and other judges of the Supreme People's Court (who are appointed by the National Assembly on the nomination of the Chief Judge of the Supreme People's Court).9 The Supreme People's Court is the court of last resort on all matters arising under Vietnamese law.
-It also recommends bills to the National Assembly and passes resolutions directing lower courts on the uniform enforcement or implementation of the law across the country.10 The three other levels of courts are (1) the superior people's courts (three courts across the country), (2) the provincial level people's courts (63 in the country) and (3) the district level people's courts (one for each district).11
+There are four levels of courts, and the highest court is the Supreme People's Court.6 The Supreme People's Court consists mainly of a Judicial Council.
+The Judicial Council consists of all the justices of the Supreme People's Court sitting together as a council under the chairmanship of the Chief Justice (who is appointed by the National Assembly on nomination by the President).7 There are also deputy chief justices (who are appointed by the President on the nomination of the Chief Justice of the Supreme People's Court)8 and other justices of the Supreme People's Court (who are appointed by the National Assembly on the nomination of the Chief Justice of the Supreme People's Court).9 The Supreme People's Court is the court of last resort on all matters arising under Vietnamese law.
+It also recommends bills to the National Assembly and passes resolutions directing lower courts on the uniform enforcement or implementation of the law across the country.10 The three other levels of courts are the superior people's courts (three courts across the country), the provincial level people's courts (63 across the country) and the district level people's courts (one for each district).11

 Military courts are established at various levels in the Vietnam People's Army, with the highest one being the Central Military Court.12

 The people's procuracies (also known as the people's offices of inspection and supervision) serve as the prosecutorial authority in Vietnam.
 Their role is to supervise and inspect judicial compliance by judicial agencies and officials.
 There is a people's procuracy for every people's court, and the military has its own military procuracies.
 The highest procuracy is the Supreme People's Procuracy, headed by the Chief Procurator of the Supreme People's Procuracy, who is elected by the National Assembly.13